Skip to Content

 A DWI with drugs charge is a serious offense in North Carolina.
 While a first offense is typically a misdemeanor, the penalties and potential for jail time are the same as for an alcohol-related DWI and can be enhanced for repeat offenders or if aggravating factors are present.

-• First Offense (Misdemeanor): A first conviction for DWI with drugs is a misdemeanor.
+• First offense (misdemeanor): A first conviction for DWI with drugs is a misdemeanor.
 The penalties are ranked according to a system of levels, with a judge imposing a fine and a jail sentence based on the specific circumstances of the case.

-• Aggravating Factors: The penalties for a DWI are enhanced if there are aggravating factors, such as:
+• Aggravating factors: The penalties for a DWI are enhanced if there are aggravating factors, such as:

 • A blood alcohol concentration (BAC) of 0.15 or higher.